miguelangel-nubla/grocy-next/README.md

-# Grocy Enhanced - Container Inventory Management
+# Grocy Next - Container Inventory Management

 This repository contains an enhanced version of Grocy with additional container inventory management features.